microsoft/pxt-arcade/docs/test/tutorials/chase-the-pizza.md

 - :binoculars: Test your project in the game window!

-You should be able to move your sprite with the arrow keys.
+You should be able to move your sprite with the joypad or arrow keys on your keyboard.

 ![Look for the game window in the lower right](/static/tutorials/chase-the-pizza/game.png)